jose3g/Learning_CHARME_models_with_DNN/README.md

-# Learning CHARME models with DNN: Numerical experiments
+# R notebook of the numerical experiments of Learning CHARME models with DNN